kasper/phoenix/API.md

 ## 4. Require

 You can modularise your configuration using the `require`-function.
 It will load the referenced JavaScript-file and reload it if any changes are detected.
-If the path is relative, it is resolved relatively to the absolute location of the `.phoenix.js`-file.
+If the path is relative, it is resolved relatively to the absolute location of the primary configuration file.
 If this file is a symlink, it will be resolved before resolving the location of the required file.
 If the file does not exist, `require` will throw an error.

 ```javascript
 require('path/to/file.js');